NUVB

 NEGATIVE

-- High monthly pricing of $29,488 raises market access and insurance coverage concerns
+- High monthly treatment cost of $29,488 creates uncertainties around patient accessibility and insurance coverage

 Expert